 How to Intermittent Fast

-- 16:8 (16 hours fasting per day followed by eating over an eight hour period)
+- 16:8 (16 hours fasting per day followed by eating within an eight hour window)

-- 14:10 (14 hours fasting per day followed by eating over a ten hour period)
+- 14:10 (14 hours fasting per day followed by eating over a ten hour time frame)

 - OMAD (one meal a day)